UAT-LITE: Inference-Time Uncertainty-Aware Attention for Pretrained Transformers: Mathematical Details

 \paragraph{Normalized variance contributions.} To facilitate interpretability and ensure internal consistency, we report \emph{normalized layer-wise variance contributions}, defined as

 such that contributions across layers sum to $100\%$.
 All percentages reported below correspond to these normalized values.

-Table~\ref{tab:layer_uncertainty} presents representative layer-wise uncertainty decompositions for answerable and unanswerable SQuAD examples, illustrating how predictive uncertainty is distributed across transformer depth rather than manifesting solely at the output layer.
-We emphasize that these examples are illustrative diagnostics rather than statistical summaries, and are intended to provide qualitative insight into uncertainty propagation rather than population-level guarantees.
+Table~\ref{tab:layer_uncertainty} presents representative layer-wise uncertainty decompositions for answerable and unanswerable SQuAD examples, illustrating how predictive uncertainty is distributed across transformer depth rather than appearing only at the output layer.
+We emphasize that these examples are illustrative diagnostics rather than statistical summaries and are intended to provide qualitative insight into uncertainty propagation rather than population-level guarantees.

 For the \textbf{unanswerable example}, uncertainty grows progressively through the self-attention stack.
 While embedding-level contributions remain modest (3.6\%), uncertainty increases substantially in mid and late layers, with the largest contribution arising from layers 9--11 (12.5\%).
 This pattern is consistent with uncertainty emerging during later reasoning stages when sufficient evidence is unavailable, rather than arising only at the final decision layer.